 The importance of using a VPN cannot be stressed enough, especially in our modern internet era.
+Quality VPNs, like NordVPN, offer peace of mind while browsing the web.
 Originally designed to be used by businesses, a VPN has more recently become an essential tool for the everyday internet user.

 A Brief History of the VPN

 The term VPN is an acronym for “Virtual Private Network”.
 A VPN was originally created for business’ and large corporations who needed their employees to connect to a computer that was not located in their office.
 Initially, the VPN originated in Microsoft in 1996 when one of their employees created and developed the peer-to-peer tunneling protocol or PPTP.

 PPTP was created as a protocol to keep data private and secure.
 From there the PPTP developed into the VPN.
 A VPN is designed to improve the security of your connection to the internet.
 There are now various types of VPN’s that we will explore later on in this article.
 Ultimately all VPN’s provide the ability to create a private connection over a public connection (to keep your data and activity private).